Members News

 Coffee & Chat

-The venue is Olive Lane Café in Doncaster Road, North Balwyn Village.
+We are still venturing to Olive Lane Café in Doncaster Road, North Balwyn Village as all who attend seem

 All will be made most welcome.
 Hope you will be joining us.